-The performance rights forfeited during the year were the 2018 financial year performance rights which were performance tested on finalisation of the 2020 financial year results and did not vest.
+The performance rights exercised and forfeited during the year were the 2019 financial year performance rights which were performance tested on finalisation of the 2021 financial year results with 50% of these performance rights vesting.

-Subsequent to 30 June 2021, the vesting conditions in respect of the 2019 performance rights have been performance tested and it has been determined that 505,313 of the 2019 performance rights have vested and 505,312 of the 2019 performance rights will be forfeited.
+Subsequent to 30 June 2022, the vesting conditions in respect of the 2020 performance rights have been performance tested and it has been determined that 1,472,282 of the 2020 performance rights have vested and 30,047 will be forfeited.

-28. Reconciliation of cash flows from operating activities
+27. Reconciliation of cash flows from operating activities